 6. There are still two kinds of sales managers - those who get the process required to hire great salespeople and those who fight it.
 Guess which group consistently ends up with the best salespeople?

-7. There are just as many awful salespeople as there ever were - the conversion statistics above show that 30% of the 50 resumes received are recommended by the assessment and only 10% get interviewed for one reason or another.
-Our statistics on more than 500,000 salespeople assessed indicate the number is 26% strong/74% weak.
+7. There are just as many awful salespeople as there ever were – the conversion statistics above show that 30% of the 50 resumes received are recommended by the assessment and only 10% get interviewed for one reason or another.
+Our statistics on salespeople assessed indicate the number is 26% strong/74% weak.

 5. This is the best time to recruit great salespeople.
 They are out there, but you have to find them and recognize them when you assess them, talk with them and interview them.
 Many companies and industries are still struggling and salespeople in those markets will leave for an opportunity to earn lucrative commissions.